 Dedicated to protecting the natural landscapes for Colorado’s native and migratory wildlife, the national wildlife refugees are a sight to behold.
 They are located around the state, offering hiking trails and some with an auto tour through their incredible landscapes.

-National Wildlife Refuges in Colorado
+List of 8 National Wildlife Refuges in CO

 There are eight national wildlife refugees in Colorado, whose sole mission is to preserve the natural landscapes used for feeding, resting and breeding of local and migratory wildlife.
 The US has 560 refugees in the National Wildlife Refuge System.
+View all federal lands.

 Guide to National Wildlife Refuges in Colorado